 The summer is in full swing and families are always looking for new and exciting things to do during these summer months!
 I know as a family, and a large one, we are always on the look out for something to do and experience.
+We read guides similar to this things to do in Nelson, BC article.
 Summer can sometimes, for me, drag on, and sometimes we do struggle to find things to do — but not this summer!

 I want to take some time to introduce you all to the TD Summer Reading Club.